websanco/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/pages/pages.md

 ![Trends can be identified over selected periods of time.](pages/images/01.png)

 So what are these metrics in the Visitor Behavior chart?

-### Engagement Score

-Engagement, or average Page Engagement is an aggregation of metrics into one overall score.
-It incorporates these factors:

-* Depth of scroll on the Page
-* Number of clicks
-* Time spent on the Page

-Use the engagement score as a high level view of the Page's overall performance, as compared with other Pages.
-It might not tell you specifically what's so effective (or weak) about a Page, but it can tell you if the Page is performing as desired over the selected time period.

-Page Engagement is useful to combine time period filtering and comparative time period features.
-Comparing the engagement score from different periods is the best way to determine how your Page's performance changes over time.

 ### Unique Visitors